 GETTING AROUND SOUTH CEBU

-There’s a couple of options on how to get around South Cebu and they are by scooter, habal habal (motorbike taxi), tricycle and jeepney.
+There are a couple of options on how to get around South Cebu and they are by scooter, habal habal (motorbike taxi), tricycle, and jeepney.

 You can rent a scooter in Moalboal for as little as 300 pesos per day and make your own way around to all of the South Cebu tourist spots.